MTG/acousticbrainz-genre-dataset/README.md

 They are grouped into categories (low-level, rhythm, and tonal) and are [explained in detail here](http://essentia.upf.edu/documentation/streaming_extractor_music.html#music-descriptors).
 Only statistical characterization of time frames is provided (bag of features), no frame-level data is available.

-### Development Data
+### Development and Test Data
-Download links

-- music features: **to be announced on May 15**
+The **development data** contains:

+- **music features for all recordings** in AllMusic, Discogs, Lastfm and Tagtraum datasets (JSON files, each filename correspond to a ``RecordingID``).
+They are split into 8 separate archives according to the first two hex digits of their RecordingIDs. ~30GB bz2 archives, 83GB uncompressed JSON files.
-- ground-truth genre annotations:
+- **four archives with ground-truth genre annotations** (AllMusic, Discogs, Lastfm, Tagtraum)
-    - AllMusic: **to be announced on May 15**
-    - Discogs: **to be announced on May 15**
-    - Lastfm: **to be announced on May 15**
-    - Tagtraum: **to be announced on May 15**

-### Test Data
-Download links

-- music features: **to be announced on May 15**

-Test data contains music features for recordings with anonymized RecordingIDs.
+The **test data** contains **four archives of music features for recordings with anonymized RecordingIDs**.
 To avoid a potential album effect [8], no recording in the test set contains music from the same release groups as the recordings in the train set.

+All data is packed with bzip2.
+Checksums are provided to ensure that you have correctly downloaded the archives.

+The development and test data for Discogs, Lastfm and Tagtraum is publicly available at: https://drive.google.com/open?id=0B8wz5KkuLnI3RjFYSFY5TkJVU1U

+The development data (genre ground truth) and test data for AllMusic requires signing the **Data Usage agreement** by participants.
+The data will be shared to the participants in personal communication (please, ask the organizers).

+### Notes

+Note that the data we provide is very large-scale.
+It includes a large number of music recordings and many of music features for those recordings.
+Participants are free to use all of the data to train their systems or only its part.

+Please, contact the organizers if you have further questions or need help.

 ## Run submission